 Combining both of these numbers can help clarify peak market conditions and the best time for a seller’s market in your area.

-When is the right time to put your home on the market?
+When is the right time to sell your home?

-You have your own unique set of circumstances that should be factored in to help you determine when you should sell your house.
+You have your own unique set of circumstances that should be factored in to help you determine when you should start the selling process.

 For example, you might be selling to move closer to family or friends or scale down during retirement.